sxhya/vclangmps/README.md

 3. Create /lib directory in the root of the checkout project

-4. Modify the contents of script.sh so that MPSPATH variable points to the correct location of MPS 3.4 distribution.
+4. Modify the contents of rebuild.sh so that MPSPATH variable points to the correct location of MPS 3.4 distribution.

 5. Run "update-vclang.sh" script.
 It should make the console vclang project usign maven and then move the resulting jar package to the /lib folder